KIrynaW/adhd-medication-tracker/README.md

         SHEET = GSPREAD_CLIENT.open('adhd_medication_tracker')

-5. Change the worksheet name to "Results"
+5. Change the worksheet name to "Ritalin"
 6. Your "Google Sheet" setup is now complete.

 Next, you need to obtain **API credentials** from the [Google Cloud Platform](https://console.cloud.google.com/).